jup-ag/space-station/docs/5-jupiter-terminal/1-jupiter-terminal.md

 import IntegratedModeImgUrl from './integrated-mode.jpg';
 import WidgetModeImgUrl from './widget-mode.jpg';

-# Jupiter Terminal: Easiest way to add Jupiter to your DApp
+# Jupiter Terminal: The easiest way to add Jupiter to your DApp

 <img src="/terminal/demo/terminal-hero.gif" />

-Jupiter Terminal is an open-sourced, lite version of Jupiter that provides end-to-end swap flow by linking it in your HTML with just a few lines of code.
+Jupiter Terminal is an open-sourced, lite version of Jupiter.
+This terminal provides end-to-end swap flow functionality by linking it in your HTML with just a few lines of code.

-With several templates to get you started, and auto generated code snippets.
+Provided with the code are several templates to get you started and auto generated code snippets.

 :::tip Jupiter Terminal Links
 - Demo: https://terminal.jup.ag/